-Campus Recreation holds interviews for Personal Trainers once or twice a year, depending on the need for Personal Trainers.
+Campus Recreation holds interviews for Personal Trainers twice a year, in the fall and spring.
 Individuals do not have to have a national fitness certification in order to be hired as a Personal Trainer with W&M Campus Recreation.
 However, once hired, Personal Trainers-in-Training must obtain a national Personal Trainer Certification within 6 months of the date they start work with Campus Recreation.
-Students must also go through the Campus Recreation in-house Personal Training Instructional Course, which is held in the spring semester.
+Students must also go through the Campus Recreation in-house Personal Training Instructional Course, which is held in the spring semester, or take the academic course KINE 295, Health-Related Exercise Prescription.
 Find out more information about the Personal Training Instructional Course.

-Practical Evaluations: will be Tuesday, November 14th from 7-9 PM.
+Practical Evaluations: Tuesday, April 9th, 7-9pm.
 Applicants will be contacted individually about scheduling their practical evaluations.
 In the practical evaluations, candidates will be asked to teach the bench press, squat and deadlift, as well as two body weight exercises.
 These exercises will be assigned by the trainer hiring team and will be given in advance of the practical evaluations.
 We are looking for knowledge of proper form, spotting techniques, ability to verbalize appropriate cueing.

-Interviews: Wednesday, November 15th from 2:15-5:00 PM (scheduled only with individuals invited back from practical evaluations).
+Interviews: Friday, April 12th (scheduled only with individuals invited back from practical evaluations).

 Personal Trainer Job Description:

 Through one-on-one fitness assessments, consultations, and training sessions the Personal Trainer assists and supervises in the advancement and improvement of a client's health and well-being.
 As a professional in the field of Exercise and Health, the Personal Trainer educates and motivates individuals on the benefits of exercise and nutrition through personal and professional relationships with clients and other fitness professionals.
 Trainers are required to work with the Trainers-in-Training, and are encouraged to be involved with various new employee training sessions.